downdouble/just_checking_functionality/README.md

   * In the DB section, NuDB and RocksDB are described and from the file, it makes it seem like these are the only DBs you can set up with a Ripple server.
   Are these enterprise-ready DBs or meant for testing purposes?
   Can a server admin connect a different database such as Oracle or Postgres or Mongodb to Ripple?

+* Voting Section

+  * What's the default configured amount for all parameters within the voting section?
+  reference_fee
+  account_reserve
+  owner_reserve